EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 - Give auditors a structured workspace to review, edit, and finalize AI-drafted audit findings, with an explicit audit lifecycle (Draft → Generated → Reviewed → Finalized).
 - Enforce role-based access so that CTDISR framework management is restricted to Administrators while day-to-day auditing is available to Auditors.
 - Package the entire system (backend, frontend, model weights, storage) for local/offline deployment via Docker, so it can run inside an internal network without external dependencies.
+- Maintain a clean audit trail: every finding is traceable to the control it addresses, the evidence used, the AI output, and the auditor's edits.